 I am in black, with a gold fan, and that’s Hu Pei Yi in white next to me, with a blue fan.
 Long Feng is on my other side, with a gold fan like mine.
 Lily, with the red fan and blue shirt, is the subject of one of my books, Red Sky in the Morning.

 My Chinese friends mostly don’t speak English.
 Most are about my age, with grown children who have moved to this country.
-I’ve picked up a little conversational Chinese, but I’ve learned a fair amount of what I call Taijiese–Chinese names and directions for Tai Chi movements and forms.
+I’ve picked up very little conversational Chinese, but I’ve learned a fair amount of what I call Taijiese–Chinese names and instructions for Tai Chi movements and forms.
 A number of pages in this notebook are devoted to the study of these terms.

 This is me, doing blissful early morning Yang in the Wudang mountains.